United States House Agriculture Subcommittee on Livestock, Dairy, and Poultry

-The House Subcommittee on Livestock, Dairy and Poultry is a subcommittee within the House Agriculture Committee.
+The House Subcommittee on Livestock, Dairy, and Poultry is a subcommittee within the House Agriculture Committee.

 The subcommittee was previously known as the Subcommittee on Livestock and Horticulture, but its duties were split at the start of the 110th Congress when the United States House Agriculture Subcommittee on Horticulture and Organic Agriculture was established.
 Between then and the 118th Congress it had jurisdiction over foreign agriculture and trade and was known as the Subcommittee on Livestock and Foreign Agriculture accordingly.

-The Chair of the subcommittee is Democrat Jim Costa of California, and its Ranking Member is Dusty Johnson of South Dakota.
+The Chair of the subcommittee is Republican Tracey Mann of Kansas.
+Its Ranking Member is Democrat Jim Costa of California.

 Jurisdiction

 Policies, statutes, and markets relating to all livestock, poultry, dairy, and seafood, including all products thereof; the inspection, marketing, and promotion of such commodities and products; aquaculture; animal welfare; grazing; and related oversight of such issues.